Jared Young Player Props: Cubs vs. Brewers

 |1

-- Brewers pitchers combined to allow 190 total home runs at a rate of 1.2 per game (25th in baseball).
+- The Brewers rank 22nd in baseball in home runs surrendered (109 total, 1.3 per game).

-- Teheran (2-3 with a 2.85 ERA and 25 strikeouts in 41 2/3 innings pitched) makes the start for the Brewers, his eighth of the season.
+- The Brewers are sending Houser (3-2) out to make his ninth start of the season.
+He is 3-2 with a 3.88 ERA and 30 strikeouts through 46 1/3 innings pitched.

-- In his most recent time out on Tuesday, the right-hander went 5 2/3 innings against the New York Mets, allowing seven earned runs while surrendering seven hits.
+- In his most recent time out on Thursday against the New York Mets, the righty threw six innings, allowing two earned runs while surrendering seven hits.

-- The 32-year-old has amassed an ERA of 2.85, with 5.5 strikeouts per nine innings, in seven games this season.
-Opponents have a .208 batting average against him.
+- The 30-year-old has put up a 3.88 ERA and 5.8 strikeouts per nine innings across 10 games this season, while allowing a batting average of .298 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.